api-platform/docs/admin/handling-relations-to-collections.md

 ## Customizing an Icon

-Now that our `authors` property it's displaying the name instead of an 'id', let change the icon shown in the list menu.
+Now that our `authors` property is displaying the name instead of an 'id', let's change the icon shown in the list menu.

-Just add an import statement from `@material-design` for adding the icon, in this case, a user icon:
+Just add an import statement from `@material-ui` for adding the icon, in this case, a user icon:

 `import UserIcon from '@material-ui/icons/People';`